Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 Sandals or walking shoes

-Bring along a pair of comfortable but stylish sandals and you can wear them for day trips in your rental car, and also pair them with a smart outfit for evenings out.
-If you are traveling to colder climates, you will however need a pair of good walking shoes.
+Bring along a pair of comfortable but stylish sandals, and you can wear them for day trips in your rental car and also pair them with a smart outfit for evenings out.
+If you are traveling to colder climates, you will, however, need a pair of good walking shoes.

 Hiking shoes

-If you want to get out and do some hiking during your Mexico trip, then I recommend including some hiking shoes in your packing list for Mexico.
-The best option is a pair of lightweight walking shoes that have good grip.
-You will be able to wear them when hiking in remote mountains, discovering ancient Mayan ruins in the jungle and even on the plane.
+If you want to get out and do some hiking during your Mexico trip, then hiking shoes are what to wear in Mexico.
+The best option is a pair of lightweight walking shoes that have a good grip.

 This should be something you never forget to pack anywhere!
 You may want to invest in a dedicated travel toothbrush.
 An electric toothbrush may just take up too much room in your suitcase, and you may not always have access to an easy way to keep it charged.